alexhumphreys/idrall/README.md

 ## Tests

-Note: You'll need to clone this repo with submodules for the tests to run, as they depend on the `dhall-lang` project test files.
+Note: You'll need to clone the submodules (`git submodule update --init`) for the tests to run, as they depend on the `dhall-lang` project test files.
 After that, you can run:

 ```
 make test